 Answer: Three, the Board will not issue a fourth (4th) permit.

 Question: Can I become licensed as a barber in South Carolina if I am licensed as a barber in another state?

-Answer: If you meet the requirements for reciprocity, you would be eligible.
-If not, you will have to pass the NIC examination (theory and practical).
-South Carolina doesn’t have a grandfather clause.
+Answer: If you meet the requirements for endorsement/reciprocity, you would be eligible.
+If not, you will be required to pass the NIC examination (theory and practical) because South Carolina doesn't have a grandfather provision.

 Question: Will South Carolina accept my apprentice barber license from another state?